 Electrical stimulation of certain parts of the hypothalamus has been shown to induce fear, rage and aggression.
-In daily life it can be incredibly challenging to experience these kinds of emotions calmly but during a more advance Yoga Nidra practice we are invited to experience these and other challenging emotions from a state of relaxation.
+In daily life, it can be incredibly challenging to experience these kinds of emotions calmly but during a more advanced Yoga Nidra practice, we are invited to experience these and other challenging emotions from a state of relaxation.
 This invites nerve circuits that under normal circumstances never operate simultaneously to operate at the same time, which establishes a new circuit incorporating these two, usually irreconcilable, states in such a way that relaxation predominates.
 It invites us to witness rather than react to emotions and sensations.
-Yoga nidra allows us to experience mental control of our emotions and senses and establishes fresh neuronal patterns that we can harness in daily life.
+Yoga Nidra allows us to experience mental control of our emotions and senses and establishes fresh neuronal patterns that we can harness in daily life.

 Releasing or Stimulating Frustration?